trixi-framework/HOHQMesh.jl/docs/src/HQMTool.md

 ## Advanced

-All curves are actually dictionaries of type `Dict{String, Any}`, and since Julia is not a particularly object oriented language, the parameters can be accessed and edited directly by key and value.
-In fact, all objects except for the Project, are of type `Dict{String, Any}`.
-The project holds all the control and model objects in its `projectDirectory`.
+All objects and information contained in a `projectDirectory` are actually dictionaries of type `Dict{String, Any}`.
+Since Julia is not an object oriented language, the parameters and other parts of these internal dictionaries can be accessed and edited directly by key and value.
-However, if you do that, then undo/redo and plot updating won't happen.
+However, if you do that, then certain features like `undo`/`redo` and automatic plot updating **will not work**.